 The Bank's principal properties, including its head office, are located primarily in two areas of İstanbul, Levent (Kristal Kule) and Ümraniye.
 The Bank's other material properties are in three other Turkish cities: Erzurum, İzmir and Bursa.
-The market value of these material properties, based upon external appraisals in December 2021, was TL 2.4 billion.
+The market value of these material properties, based upon external appraisals in December 2022, was TL 5.4 billion.
 The Bank operates most of its branches based upon medium-term leases, with typical lease periods of five to 10 years.
 Some of the Bank's subsidiaries and other affiliated companies own their own properties while others lease the premises in which they operate.

 On 11 March 2014, the Group purchased a commercial building for TL 931.0 million to be used as the Group's headquarters.
 On 14 October 2014, the Bank agreed to sell its Gayrettepe headquarters in İstanbul for a contractually agreed value that was higher than the then current book value and such sale was approved by the Bank's Board of Directors on 23 October 2014.
 On 30 October 2014, the Bank also began an open tender process for the sale of its Polat building in İstanbul, and the result of such tender process was approved by the Bank's Board of Directors on 13 November 2014.
 Title of the Gayrettepe headquarters building was transferred in March 2015 and the title to the Polat building was transferred shortly thereafter.
+On 29 June 2022, the Bank sold the Ümraniye A Block building to Üsküdar University for TL 55.2 million.